rancher/webhook/docs.md

   have a status condition `AgentTlsStrictCheck` set to `True`, unless the new setting has an overriding annotation `cattle.io/force=true`.

+- `cluster-agent-default-priority-class` must contain a valid JSON object which matches the format of a `v1.PriorityClassSpec` object.
+The Value field must be greater than or equal to negative 1 billion and less than or equal to 1 billion.
+The Preemption field must be a string value set to either `PreemptLowerPriority` or `Never`.

+- `cluster-agent-default-pod-disruption-budget` must contain a valid JSON object which matches the format of a `v1.PodDisruptionBudgetSpec` object.
+The `minAvailable` and `maxUnavailable` fields must have a string value that is either a non-negative whole number, or a non-negative whole number percentage value less than or equal to `100%`.

 ## Token

 ### Validation Checks